Jason2Brownlee/AuthoritySite/resources/README.md

 To get ideas of things to do, read good quality essays and books and listen to good quality podcasts.

+I used to send emails with lists of podcasts and books, then later directed people to my goodreads [authority shelf](https://www.goodreads.com/review/list/5243638-jason?shelf=authority-site) and [writing shelf](https://www.goodreads.com/review/list/5243638-jason?shelf=writing).

+I think the list below is better.

 ## Blogs/Podcasts, Courses, Essays